owulveryck/blog/content/post/cctv-inception-tensorflow.md

 ## Using the model with go

 Tensorflow is coded in C++, but has some bindings for different languages.
 The most up-to-date is python, in which a lot of helper libraries are developed (see [tflearn](http://tflearn.org/getting_started/) for example.
 A binding for go exists, but it is only implementing the core library of tensorflow.
-Therefore it is an excellent choice for applying a model.
+Anyway, it is an excellent choice for applying a model.

-The workflow is this one:
+The workflow is:

-- reading the exported model from the disk and creating a new graph
+- read the exported model from the disk and creating a new graph
-- reading the label files and setting the labels in an array of string
+- read the label files and setting the labels in an array of string
-- grabbing jpeg pictures from the webcam in jpeg (via v4l) in a for loop
+- grab jpeg pictures from the webcam in jpeg (via v4l) in a for loop
-- Normalizing the picture (see below) and create a tensor from the jpeg file.
+- Normalize the picture (see below) and create a tensor from the jpeg file.
-- Applying the inception model onto the Tensor and getting the `final_result`
+- Apply the inception model onto the Tensor and getting the `final_result`
-- Extracting the most important value from the output vector (the better probability) and display the corresponding label.
+- Extract the most important value from the output vector (the better probability) and display the corresponding label.

-I will only expose the trickiest parts (otherwise this post would be 50 pages long).
+I will only expose the trickiest parts.

 ### Getting the pictures

 I use a wrapper around `v4l` in go called [go-webcam](https://github.com/blackjack/webcam).
-As my webcam as MJPEG capabilities, each frame is already in JPEG format.
+As my webcam has MJPEG capabilities, each frame is already in JPEG format.

 I am applying the tensorflow model sequentially within the foor loop.
 The problem is that it takes some time to process.
 And while it is processing the driver may buffer some pictures.
-Therefore I am totally loosing the synchronism as my code may warn me that it has find a person too late.
+Therefore I am totally loosing the synchronism.
+My code may warn me that it has find a person too late.
-To avoid this, I am using a non blocking tick channel within the for loop.
+To avoid this, I am using a non blocking tick in a go channel within the for loop.
 Therefore I do not process every single frame, but I process a frame every x milliseconds and I discard the rest.
 I could have used a pool, but that would have add complexity for the example.

 {{< gist owulveryck 1f3fc2366e5a35ab119633d57ad074b6 "tick.go" >}}

 ### Normalizing the picture

 The [example described in the go package](https://godoc.org/github.com/tensorflow/tensorflow/tensorflow/go) is using an old inception implementation (actually version 5h which is older than the v3).
-Therefore it need some adjustments.
+Therefore it needs some adjustments.
 The function that produces a Tensorflow graph that will be used to normalize the picture didn't have the correct normalization values (those defined by the author of the inception v3 model)

 Here is an extract from [Image Recognition](https://www.tensorflow.org/tutorials/image_recognition):